 2) Mounting in to empty NTFS folders in different partitions.

-None of the methods require to convert disk to ‘dynamic disks’, so do it with basic disk.
+None of the methods require to convert the disk to ‘dynamic disks’, so do it with the basic disk type.

 Few Issues and Important Considerations